State Space Estimation for DPOR-based Model Checkers(Extended Version): Introduction

 \section{Introduction}

-Given a concurrent program, the \emph{estimation problem} asks, how many different behaviors (up to a certain size) does it have?
+Given a concurrent program, the \emph{estimation problem} asks: how many different behaviors (up to a certain size) does it have?
 It is a natural, counting analogue of decision questions such as reachability.
-It is also a practical one: the estimation problem can help answering two high-level quantitative questions that arise when using an enumeration-based bounded model checker: \emph{“How long should we expect the model checker to run?”} and \emph{“What fraction of the state space has the model checker covered so far?”} Reliable answers to these questions have the potential to significantly enhance the usability and adoption of model checkers \cite{gator,jpf}, by enabling software teams to allocate computational budgets more effectively, predict the remaining verification effort, and meaningfully compare competing verification tools.
-As model checkers become an integral part of the modern software development toolkit \cite{spin, cbmc,jbmc, p-lang, trust,optimal-dpor,nidhugg,condpor,kani,must,jpf,cpachecker,cdschecker,concuerror,rInspect}, these resourcing questions become increasingly important.

-In this work, we develop systematic solutions to the estimation problem.
+In this work, we develop systematic solutions for the estimation problem.
 As a first step, we must answer what we mean by a behavior, since different model checkers induce different notions of behaviors.
 A naive interleaving-based model checker treats every thread schedule as a distinct execution.
-In contrast, a checker based on partial-order reduction \cite{GodefroidThesis, spin, dpor, verisoft,pop-dpor,optimal-dpor,nidhugg,trust} collapses all schedules within the same equivalence class, thereby exploring a significantly smaller space.
+In contrast, a checker based on partial-order reduction \cite{GodefroidThesis, spin, dpor, verisoft,pop-dpor,optimal-dpor,nidhugg,trust} collapses all schedules within the same equivalence class into a single behavior, thereby exploring a significantly smaller space.
 Additional heuristics may reduce the space further, e.g., by defining coarser equivalences based on symmetry.

 We focus on behaviors induced by Mazurkiewicz's trace equivalence, where two executions are considered equivalent if one can be obtained from the other by repeated swapping of adjacent commutative operations.
-Our choice is guided, on the one hand, by the huge success of this notion in model checking \cite{spin, verisoft, dpor,optimal-dpor, trust} and, on the other, by the recent emergence of many \emph{optimal} exploration algorithms that guarantee that each equivalence class is visited exactly once \cite{optimal-dpor, trust}.
-In this setting, the estimation problem asks: \begin{quote} {\bf Estimation problem:} Given a bounded program P, how many Mazurkiewicz equivalence classes do its interleavings induce? \end{quote} In the presence of optimality, the estimation problem is directly related (but not identical) to the cost of model checking.
+Our choice is guided, on the one hand, by the success of this notion in model checking \cite{spin, verisoft, dpor,optimal-dpor, trust} and, on the other, by the recent emergence of many \emph{optimal} exploration algorithms that guarantee that each equivalence class is visited exactly once \cite{optimal-dpor, trust, must}.
+In this setting, the estimation problem asks: \begin{quote} {\bf Exact Estimation problem:} Given a bounded program \(P\), how many Mazurkiewicz equivalence classes do its interleavings induce? \end{quote}